okdalto/ComfyUI-WithAnyone/README.md

 The `WithAnyone Model Loader` will automatically download the **ArcFace** model into
 `ComfyUI/custom_nodes/ComfyUI-WithAnyone/models/`.

-However, there is a known issue:
+However, there is a known issue.
 If you encounter an error such as:

 ```
 assert 'detection' in self.models